tashcan/bob/README.md

    - The configuration option name is in the wrong section
    - The configuration option value is not a true or false

-   You can verify your configuration by looking at `community_patch_settings_parsed.toml` and/or the log file `community_patch.log`.
+   You can verify your configuration by looking at `community_patch_runtime.vars` and/or the log file `community_patch.log`.

 ## Disclaimer